JorjaFox/website/content/posts/blog/2011/11-10-if-jorja-wrote-csi.md

 title: 'If Jorja Wrote a CSI Episode...'
 date: '2011-11-10T09:03:24-08:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'Jorja says she''ll miss Marg and tells us her wishes for what she would write in a CSI episode.
+description: 'Jorja says she''ll miss Marg and tells us her wishes for what she would write in a CSI episode.
 Hint: GSR fans would like it.'
 categories:
     - 'Jorja Fox'
 tags: